security-force-monitor/research-handbook/source/source-citation-specific.rst

 Citation
 ########

-A citation directs us to a particular part of a source as evidence for a information a claim - it's much like a citation in an academic paper.
+A citation directs us to a particular part of a source evidencing the claim, like a citation in an academic paper.
 This could be material from a specific page in the source; it could also be a specific archive snapshot of a page, as the content of a webpage can sometimes change over time even though its basic identifying data will not.
-A single source can be cited in multiple ways, and - once created - a citation can be re-used to evidence any number of claims.
+A single source can be cited in multiple ways, and, once created, a citation can be re-used to evidence any number of claims.

 Citation: Summary of attributes
 ********************************

-The table below summarises the following dimensions of citations records:
+The table below summarizes the following dimensions of citations records:

  - Attribute label: a human readable label for the attribute
  - Status: whether the attribute is optional or required in a record